Linda-Ikechukwu/Personal-Site/src/blog/posts/how-to-learn-to-code/how-to-learn-to-code.md

 title: "How To Teach Yourself To Code"
 date: "2020-09-06"
 featured: "./learn-to-code.png"
-description: "Learn what you need to know to successfully teach yourself to code and grow from a newbie to beginner developer.
+description: "Learn what you need to know to teach yourself to code using online resources and sucessfully grow from a newbie to beginner developer."
-"
 tags: ["DevLife","Popular"]
 keywords: "How To Learn To Code, Self Taught Developer, Free Coding Resources"
 ---